eaailkal/Ionic-Tasks/README.md

 ### Copy project files and install project dependencies

-With Ionic and Cordova in place
+With Ionic and Cordova in place run:

 ```
 $ ionic start Tasks https://github.com/eaailkal/Ionic-Tasks --v2
 ```

-Installing necessary platform tools.
-On Windows iOS platform is not available.
-On Mac OSX iOS platform is added automatically.
-In order to add to the project Android platform, run:
+Once the process is completed, navigate to the Tasks directory that was generated:

 ```
-$ ionic platform add android --save
+cd Tasks
 ```

 ## Connecting with Firebase

 To add Firebase to your app, you'll need a Firebase project, the Firebase SDK, and a short snippet of initialization [code that has a few details about your project](https://firebase.google.com/docs/web/setup).
-Open in the code editor file 'app.module.ts' from the /src/app/ and replace example credentials with your own Firebase credentials.
+Open in the code editor file 'app.module.ts' from the /src/app/ directory and replace example credentials with your own Firebase credentials.

 ```
 // your project's customized code snippet from Firebase